Chang052052/rag-study-assistant/README.md

 - Output: Top-K retrieved chunks (K = 3 and K = 5) for each method with manual relevance judgement

 ### Experiment Design
 I conduct a small-scale retrieval experiment focusing on evidence recall rather than generation quality.
-TF-IDF is used as a lightweight semantic baseline rather than a true dense embedding-based retriever, allowing controlled analysis of retrieval behaviour without introducing neural embedding models.
+TF-IDF is used as a lightweight semantic baseline rather than a true neural embedding-based retriever.
+The sparse retrieval component is implemented as a keyword overlap–based lexical baseline, rather than a full BM25 ranking model.
+This design allows controlled analysis of retrieval behaviour without introducing additional modelling complexity.

 **Retrieval Methods**
-- Sparse retrieval: keyword-based (BM25-style)
+- Sparse lexical baseline: keyword overlap–based retrieval
-- Semantic baseline retrieval: TF-IDF vector space similarity
+- Semantic baseline: TF-IDF vector space similarity

 ### Query Set
 Three representative exam-style questions were selected from the *Evaluation Questions* section to conduct the retrieval experiment.
 These questions focus on definitions and conceptual understanding commonly tested in Complex Analysis exams: